|System Type||Single Star|

 |Star Type||Main Sequence Dwarf-G|

 Garron System is almost exclusively known for the Massacre of Garron II (2792).
 While that atrocity ultimately ignited the downfall of the Messers, a developing species was casually exterminated in the process.
 Now the system exists as a memorial to the potential dangers of terraforming.
+The System possibly possess an undiscovered jump point into Vanduul space.

 There are few systems in the Empire that inspire the myriad of emotions that Garron does.
 Even after two hundred years, the effects of the events on Garron II have barely abated in the public consciousness.
 To many, the system continues to be a chilling warning about the horrors that unchecked Human greed can unleash on the universe.
 To others, it is the lightning rod that spurred Humanity to finally rise up and free itself from the shackles of oppression.